 Some keen birders will tell you that there is no need to feed wild birds in the summer.
 They say it will make them lazy, stop them from looking for natural food.
 They say there is plenty for birds to eat in our gardens and fields at this time of year.
 You only have to look at the poor blackbirds desperately searching for worms in our bone-dry lawns to know that this isn’t true.
+So read on for your guide to what to feed birds in summer.

 So, feeding birds in summer does them no harm and can be very helpful for them.